PSMPC – Pulse-step model predictive controller

 Warning

-It is necessary to set the nsr parameter to sufficiently large number to avoid Matlab/Simulink crash when using the PSMPC block for simulation purposes.
-Especially when using FOPDT or SOPDT model, the nsr parameter must be greater than the length of the internally computed discrete step response.
+It is necessary to set the sr array sufficiently large to avoid Matlab/Simulink crash when using the PSMPC block for simulation purposes.
+Especially when using FOPDT or SOPDT model, the sr array size must be greater than the length of the internally computed discrete step response.

 sp